 Its been a labor of love so that the information I give you here will be current and useful in order for you to make the most of your time out here.

 BTW ...
-This site is not connected nor affiliated with any company or any one else.
+This site is not connected, controlled nor influenced by any business, company, entity or any one else.
 I am the sole creator and producer of the contents you see on here.
 If you have any questions regarding this or anything else within this website, please feel free to send me a message via my contact page.

 As time goes on I will expand and feature more spots as well as a variety of different and interesting things that this unique city has to offer, so check in periodically to see what's new.